PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-09 17:42:01
+Last updated: 2024-04-09 17:42:34
-Random Quote: Everyone sounds like Meryl Streep with a gun to their head. - Mike Ehrmantraut
+Random Quote: We all wanted to be loved by a man incapable of giving love. - Number Five